"When true Genius appears in the world,

-What Chomsky and Sowell attempt to do is to close the gap, i.e., tackle some of the issues, centuries old, between a “Rousseau/Hobbes, Descartes/Locke, Voltaire/Burke, Marx/Mises and Keynes/Hayek debate–all completely impossible of course—and it in itself a lifetime’s work but nonetheless that is what they endeavour, and as you will see, not since the Plato/Democritus divide (with Chomsky on the Left side and Sowell on the Right) has such an important intellectual debate about what arrangement is the better for the human species occurred in this modern era of ours.
-The Left call Chomsky the smartest man alive exactly as do the Right about Sowell; in historical terms it’s like the debate between Russell and Copleston about the existence of God.
-There, the Left certainly had it over the Right, although if you've read either of these writers, you would come to see the outstanding width and breath of their intellects.
-Both these gents are exceedingly brilliant.
+What Chomsky and Sowell attempt to do is to close the gap, i.e., tackle some of the issues, centuries old, between a “Rousseau/Hobbes, Descartes/Locke, Voltaire/Burke, Marx/Mises and Keynes/Hayek debate–all completely impossible of course—and it, in itself, a lifetime’s work of these two geniuses, but nonetheless, that is what they endeavour, and as you will see, not since the Plato/Democritus divide, (with Chomsky on the Left side, as it were, and Sowell on the Right) has such an important intellectual debate about what arrangement is the better for the human species occurred in this modern era of ours.
+The Left call Chomsky the smartest man alive and completely ignore, and even ostracise, him.
+The Right's superstar Sowell is not ignored, except in every single possible economic policy suggestion he makes.
+In historical terms it’s like the debate between Russell and Copleston about the existence of God.
+There, the Left certainly had it over the Right, although if you've read either of these two incredible writers, you would come to see the outstanding width and breadth of their intellects.
+Both these English collossal thinkers were exceedingly brilliant, the cultural geniuses of their time.

 In an article such as this, especially if we don’t want to weary the reader with endless quotes, we must accurately portray, as honestly as we can, the gist of each man’s worldview.
 So, the very first thing I must do is reveal my bias as a free-market libertarian, who Chomsky calls an “extreme advocate of total tyranny” while calling himself a libertarian socialist via anarcho-syndicalism.
 (I assume a socialist labor quasi-government with unlimited freedom of speech but with no or little individual property rights or at least where a syndicate holds the property rights in behest of the people or the unions, or both).
 At any rate, Chomsky is one of the most principled defenders of freedom of speech the West has ever produced and should be commended on his courage in this regard.
 On the other hand, Sowell has said, “Libertarians seem to have this atomistic view of the world, which I think is completely unrealistic, because not only in my life, but in the lives of people around me, the surroundings make a huge difference.”